-Summary : Explore the incredible Inside Passage of Southeast Alaska in the company of passionate Alaskan insiders, savoring the spectacular highlights of Alaska, from Sitka and Glacier Bay National Park to Skagway and Misty Fjords.
-Witness the scenic beauty, intriguing native culture,and amazing wildlife.
+Summary : Explore the incredible Inside Passage of Southeast Alaska in the company of passionate Alaskan insiders.
+This all-encompassing expedition includes the rollicking gold-rush town of Skagway, the beautiful community of Haines at the head of Chilkat Inlet, and the charming fishing community of Petersburg.
+Witness scenic beauty, intriguing native culture, and amazing wildlife.
 Linger in the midst of a pod of foraging, spouting, breaching whales.
-Get up close to thundering tidewater glaciers and see stunning wilderness alongside naturalists and cultural guides.
+Get up close to thundering tidewater glaciers and see stunning wilderness alongside knowledgeable naturalists and cultural guides.
 Experience small-ship Alaska cruising in true Alaska style.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins

 $6,895 to $9,395